-This bill may increase General Fund, Other Funds, and local revenue due to the potential increase in court fees and fines, and it may increase the General Fund if excess fines and penalties are collected by the Attorney General.
-However, it is unknown as to whether there will be an increase in fees and fines collected by the court and whether there will be excess fines and penalties collected by the Attorney General.
-Therefore, the impact of the bill on the General Fund and Other Funds is undetermined.
+Additionally, the bill may increase General Fund and Other Fund revenue due to the potential increase in court fees and fines.
+Also, it may increase the General Fund if fines and penalties over \$750,000 are collected by the Attorney General.
+However, it is unknown as to whether there will be an increase in fees and fines.
+Therefore, the impact of the bill on General Fund and Other Funds revenue is undetermined.